HNU-UWC-UMI/2024_SmartNilePerchRepo/README.md

 ## Module Apex-Backend: DB-Model

-* *\<Target/Requirement>*The main target was the storage of the data gathered by each group according to their requirements.
-As well as providing RESTful-Services in order to allow the according data input and offer the option to "GET" the stored data packages for visualization purposes.
+* *\<Target/Requirement>*The main target was the storage of the data gathered by each groupin a cloud based Database in accordance with their requirements.
+As well as providing RESTful-Services in order to allow the accurate data input and offer the option to "GET" the stored data packages for visualization purposes.
 * *\<Interfaces: links to GET + POST + examples of JSON>*

 | Links to Get & Post     | Topic         | JSON-Examples    |